 and Yahweh scripturally IMPOSSIBLE, which I have shown.

 We simply believe, like a little child, and a little child has no problem pronouncing

-the YHWH as Yuh Wuh, which is the correct Transliteration of the Hebrew Yod He Waw He, and we must humble ourselves and become as a little child to be saved,
+the YHWH as Yuh Wuh, which is the correct Transliteration of the Hebrew Yod He Waw He, and we must humble ourselves and become

-to thinking that if we don’t add an A or E vowel between the
+Hope that this book has got you to thinking that if we don’t add an A or E vowel between the

 Hallelu Yuh, and is pronounced the same in every language.

 And also makes the Yuh SOUND of the name of God that is in the prophets’

 names, names like Isa Yuh, Jeremi Yuh, Eli Yuh, Yuh hoo daw, etc. and that this is no coincidence, because YH (Yuh) is his

 name, and is obviously SOUNDED Yuh, not Yah or Yeh.

 The last option is, we can ignore all of this conclusive evidence and take it